efren-palacios/duellinks/_posts/content/reviews/boxes/2018-04-29-visions-of-ice.md

 - They're missing some crucial cards that would make Spellbooks tier 1.
 However, {Spellbook of Secrets}, {Spellbook of Power} and {Spellbook of Fate} are a nice addition to Spellcaster Decks.

 **[MiguelJoker](/top-player-council/migueljoker/)** says:
-- They will be tier 1, {Spellbook of Fate} is broken.
+- They will be tier 1 as you can activate {Spellbook of Fate} turn 1 against {Sylvan Komushroomo}, turn 1 versus [Masked Heroes](/tier-list/deck-types/masked-heroes/) ({Mask Change}) since it doesn't target and against [Geargias](/tier-list/deck-types/geargias/) when then activate {Ties of the Brethren} you put their Monster in face-down Defense position.

 **[SelectMaple](/top-player-council/selectmaple/)** says:
 - Very strong engine using {Spellbook of Secrets} and {Spellbook Magician of Prophecy} to search for your Spellbook cards.